rickaa/rand/rand/content/posts/conda_management.md

 And with that we register the environment to be used every time I run Jupyter.

-Apart from that, I use a couple of bash aliases tha simplify the workflow a lot:
+Apart from that, I use a couple of bash aliases that simplify the workflow a lot:

 ```sh
 alias createpy='bash ~/Projects/scripts/condacreate.sh'